Which are the best fire pit burners currently on the market?

 Fire Media

-The drop-in fire pit pans and inserts here at The Magic of Fire are about two inches deep requiring approximately two inches of fire glass or lava rock to cover the Burner and finish flush with the top of the pan.
+The drop-in fire pit pans and inserts here at The Magic of Fire are about 2 inches deep, requiring approximately two inches of fire glass or lava rock to cover the Burner and finish flush with the top of the pan.

 On larger-sized fire pit inserts, this can require a lot of fire glass and becomes quite expensive.